The Duck Test

 Yankton, South Dakota, is especially devoted to being a welcoming place to families, students, and all who come to town.
 Below are just some of our many pluses!

 Our friends at Greater Yankton Living excel at giving you a glimpse of life and activities around the Yankton area.
 Check out their video.

 Beautiful boulevards and public spaces, including Riverside Park, which lies on the old river port and now includes a classic baseball diamond — on which the MMC Lancers play home games — with a water view.
-Another green space is known as “the duck park” because geese and mallards live there year round on a tiny lake near the college.
+Another local green space is known as “the duck park” because geese and mallards live year-round on a tiny lake near the college.
 Our campus is an 80-acre, tree-shaded hilltop with a blend of old and new architecture.
 It's unlike anything else you’ll find in the Great Plains.
 Hiking and biking trails wind around the town and lake and connect directly to campus.

 Two major hospitals, including Avera Sacred Heart, which is adjacent to the college complex.
 Yankton is also home to the Mickelson Center for the Neurosciences, a highly respected mental health facility.
 And the high-quality Yankton Medical Clinic with 40 top physicians is just across the street.

 A robust entrepreneurial and manufacturing sector.
 We create high-tech electronics, archery equipment (did you know that we are home to the National Field Archery Association?), construction equipment that can crush rocks, and radio towers designed to look like pine trees.

 A Rich History

-Long before this modern community was established, Native Americans were enjoying life in the cottonwood forest by the river.
-Our city’s very name Yankton means “End Village” in the Lakota language because this was the last camp on the Missouri River.
-The Lakota welcomed explorers Lewis and Clark who paddled through in 1804.
-Decades later came the steamboat captains, politicians, entrepreneurs, town builders, railroaders, farmers and immigrants.
+Long before this modern community was established, Native Americans enjoyed life in the cottonwood forest by the river.
+Our city’s very name, Yankton, means “End Village” in the Lakota language, indicating that this was the last camp on the Missouri River.
+The Lakota welcomed the explorers Lewis and Clark, who paddled through in 1804.
+Decades later came the steamboat captains, politicians, entrepreneurs, town builders, railroaders, farmers, and immigrants.